+Natural disasters such as tornados, hail and even flooding can strike at a moment's notice, seldom leaving significant time to plan your response.
 Does your business continuity plan account for tornados?
 Including a tornado response plan can better prepare your organization during peak tornado season.
 Staying safe during a storm requires planning, equipping, training and ultimately execution of the defined strategy to protect lives and property from unnecessary loss.
 Use these proactive communication prep steps to reduce the overall risk to your organization in the event of an emergency.

 Best Laid PlansYou've drilled your staff on what to do when a tornado is on the horizon.
 You've created plans, emailed them to your community and implemented security procedures that kick in immediately in the event of a tornado alert.
 However, it's a proven fact that tornadoes are one of the most dangerous natural weather phenomena simply because they can come up so quickly that you may have virtually no warning before needing to trigger your business continuity plans.
 Is your staff so well-educated and trained that they can execute even in the event of a surprise emergency?
 If not, having a proactive communication strategy in place may be your best bet to weathering the storm with the lowest possible human, technology and direct costs.

 Staying AccountableProviding your team with accountability procedures that immediately take effect when a tornado is looming helps ensure overall safety of employees and physical assets.
 Procedures should include: